dakadkart/xyz-documentation/docs/cli/topics/cli.md

 ##### Hexbin Sum and Average

-If a property is qualitative (property values, income, population), in addition to counting points, XYZ Hexbins can add up the value of the properties in each hexbin as well as calculate the average.
+If a property is qualitative (property values, income, population), in addition to counting points, Hexbins can add up the value of the properties in each hexbin as well as calculate the average.

     here xyz hexbin spaceID -z 10 -a incidents